 By far the most efficient, least economically distorting taxes, and perceptually “fair” taxation systems are based on consumption, including the use of land and natural resources (geoism).
 VAT and sales taxes are examples of the former, property taxes on real estate of the latter.
 These two type of taxes best meet all three of the requirements stated above.
 These proposals would need to be customized to account for other features of Matchism, however.
 They also can be customized because as a direct democracy a Matchist government avoids by design all the corruption and gaming the system to which representative-based government is prone (awareness of which is why those other sales or consumption-based tax proposals have been limited to fixed rates, or rejected outright as merely methods of expanding government).

-The sales tax component of a Matchist tax system will vary depending on the Goals of The People and the impacts of each individual product type.
+The sales tax component of a Matchist tax system will vary depending on The Will Of The People and the impacts of each individual product type.
 Sales taxes on recreational drugs (including tobacco and alcohol) could be higher than for food, because of the greater costs to regulate them and deal with individuals who end up abusing them.
 This is social engineering because it provide information to the consumer about the actual cost of these products to The People and apportions these costs specifically to those who purchase and use them and so are most likely to incur them.
 The People might also want to reduce the use of these substances based on current moral biases, although that would be an example of class 4 behavioral engineering and not really social engineering because it is not justified by any demonstrated benefit to society as a whole.
 Taxes on things like appliances and vehicles could take into account their impact on The People and their environment (safety, energy efficiency, embodied energy divided by projected lifespan, etc.)